DataDog/integrations-core/docs/dev/README.md

 : When a customer's account is enriched with data from an integration, they are able to see a broader view of their entire stack, allowing them to debug and remediate issues more quickly.

 Increase adoption and visibility
-: Ensuring native functionality for Datadog reduces friction to adoption, and displaying a tile on the [Integrations page][10] provides key visibility to all of Datadog's customers.
+: Ensuring native functionality for Datadog reduces friction to adoption, and displaying a tile on the [Integrations page][10] or the [Marketplace page][17] provides key visibility to all of Datadog's customers.

 Submit out-of-the-box metrics at no extra cost
 : Metrics reported from official Datadog integrations are not counted as [custom metrics][14] (unless the integration is sending in potentially unlimited metrics), and do not impact a customer's billing through custom metric allocation.